vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

-**December - 2024**

-## Android low touch onboarding is now GA
+## Android low-touch onboarding is now GA

+**December 2024**

 **Key benefits**

-1. **Faster setup on Android devices** – Simplified Android onboarding supports silent sign-on and auto-granting of certain permissions on a user’s device.
+1. **Faster setup on Android devices** – Simplified Android onboarding supports silent sign-on and auto-granting of certain permissions on a user's device.
 As such, users will only be required to grant necessary permissions to completely onboard Defender for Endpoint.

-1. **Intuitive guidance** - A clear and intuitive flow to guide users through each step.
+2. **Intuitive guidance** - A clear and intuitive flow to guide users through each step.

-1. **Broad coverage with support across multiple Android profiles** – Android enterprise BYOD, COPE, and fully-managed.
+3. **Broad coverage with support across multiple Android profiles** – Android enterprise BYOD, COPE, and fully-managed.

-**Configuring Low Touch Onboarding**
+**Configuring low-touch onboarding**

-Although Low Touch onboarding is disabled by default, organization admins can enable it through app configuration policies on Intune by following the steps mentioned in the link [Android Low Touch Onboarding](/defender-endpoint/android-intune).
+Although low-touch onboarding is disabled by default, security administrators can enable it through app configuration policies in Intune.
+See [Android low-touch onboarding](/defender-endpoint/android-intune).

 > [!IMPORTANT]
-> **Ending support for Device Administrator enrolled devices**
+> **Ending support for device administrator enrolled devices**
-> Microsoft Intune and Defender for Endpoint are ending support for Device Administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.
 >
+> Microsoft Intune and Defender for Endpoint are ending support for device administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.
+>
 > **For devices with access to GMS**
 >
-> After Intune and Defender for Endpoint ends support for Android device administrator, devices with access to GMS will be impacted in the following ways:
+> After support ends for device administrator enrolled devices, devices with access to GMS will be afffected in the following ways:
 >
-> - Intune and Defender for Endpoint won’t make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.
+> - Intune and Defender for Endpoint won't make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.
-> - Intune and Defender for Endpoint technical support will no longer support these devices.
+> - Intune and Defender for Endpoint technical support will no longer support devices with access to GMS.
 >
 > For more information, see [Tech Community blog: Intune ending support for Android device administrator on devices with GMS in December 2024](https://techcommunity.microsoft.com/blog/intunecustomersuccess/intune-ending-support-for-android-device-administrator-on-devices-with-gms-in-de/3915443).

+## Network protection

 **Aug-2024 (version: 1.0.6812.0101)**

 - Network Protection feature is enabled by default for all users

-## Network protection

 Network protection on Microsoft Defender for Endpoint is now generally available.
 Network protection provides protection against rogue Wi-Fi related threats, rogue hardware like pineapple devices, and rogue certificates.
 It notifies the user if a related threat is detected.
 Users also see a guided experience to connect to secure networks and change networks when they're connected to an unsecure connection.